JohnnyWalkerDigital/Laravel-Breeze-Classless/README.md

 (In other words, no Tailwind CSS to deal with.)

 These are the default Laravel views (using a Laravel Breeze installation) with all TailWind styles and superfluous HTML removed.
+No CSS is supplied at all.
 Everything is ready for you to start styling!

 ## Installation